tablexi/restforce-db/README.md

 ### Update your model schema

 In order to keep your database records in sync with Salesforce, the table will need to store a reference to its associated Salesforce record.
-A generator is included to trivially add this `salesforce_id` column to your tables:
+A generator is included to trivially add a generic `salesforce_id` column to your tables:

     $ bundle exec rails g restforce:migration MyModel
     $ bundle exec rake db:migrate

+If you need to activate multiple Salesforce mappings within a single model, you can do this with scoped column names.
+For example, if your Salesforce object types are named "Animal__c" and "Cat__c", `Restforce::DB` will look for columns named `animal_salesforce_id` and `cat_salesforce_id`.

 ### Register a mapping